 WEST LAFAYETTE, Ind. – Gray West enjoys visiting sites with interesting histories: notable houses, battlefields, old neighborhoods, and the like.
-They lead him to imagine the sort of lives the prior occupants led.
-Though he does not believe in paranormal ghosts, he is inclined to the idea that ghosts can exist in the form of memories, hopes, and dreams, and that they can affect people just as much as any spooky transparent figure could.
-This inspired him to pen his debut novel, “A Zoom Zip Architecture” (published by Xlibris).
+They lead him to imagine the sort of lives that prior occupants led.
+Though he does not believe in paranormal ghosts, he is inclined to the think that ghosts can exist in the form of memories, hopes, and dreams, and that they can affect people just as much as any spooky transparent figure could.
+This idea inspired him to pen his debut novel, “A Zoom Zip Architecture” (published by Xlibris).

 In the story, West explores the idea of learning from the past in order to create a better future.
 “I'd like for readers to ponder some big questions: what is the best way to design a community?
 Are there really ghosts, and if so, what is their nature?
 What happens when we die?
 And is it possible to live forever?”

 A fun tale with many unexpected twists and turns, the book touches on social science and examines the idea of ghosts from a perspective beyond the supernatural.

 Oh, you want me to tell all about my life story?
 Well, it’s pretty much too late to get into all that, but how ‘bout this: I was born in 1899 and then jus’ yest’rday I finally knew it was time for me to die.
 Time for me to go.
 I’m a hundred and two years old, and that’s about twenty-five years too long for some folks, apparen’ly.

 Hardcover | 6x9 in | 278 pages | ISBN 9781543475210

 Softcover | 6x9 in | 278 pages | ISBN 9781543475203

 E-Book | 278 pages | ISBN 9781543475197

 About the Author